- AirPods 3 release expected by end of 2019

 In fact, AirPods can do a fair bit of this already, having gained Hey Siri support in the March 2019 update, but could be taken much further down the road of personal assistance - expanding their range of voice-activated commands, for example, which is currently comparatively limited.

-According to a MySmartPrice source, the new earbuds will offer improved audio quality and better bass.
-Improvements to the sound were one of the noteworthy omissions in the March 2019 update.
+Back in February 2019 (and therefore before the March update), MySmartPrice's source predicted that the new earbuds would offer improved audio quality and better bass.
+In the event, improvements to the sound were one of the noteworthy omissions in the second-gen update, but this rumour could come true in the third.

 Yes, we think so.
 A Barclays report (via 9to5Mac, who observe that the analysts "have a mixed track record of accuracy") has named noise cancellation as the flagship feature for the new headphones.
 This will be achieved via changes to the physical design, rather than active noise cancellation.